-Investigating rape crimes, Part 2: Evidence collection and analysis
+Investigating Rape Crimes, Part 2: Evidence collection and analysis

-In the first installment of this series on investigating the crime of rape discussed legal definitions, the importance of care in handling the initial contact with a rape victim and the goals for searching the crime scene.
+The first installment of this series on investigating the crime of rape discussed legal definitions, the importance of care in handling the initial contact with a rape victim and the goals for searching the crime scene.
 I pointed out successful prosecution of the crime often hinges on associative evidence collaborating a rape occurred and linking a suspect to the scene and/or the victim.
 This second part focuses on the types of evidence investigators might collect and analyze at the crime scene and from the victim.

 Evidence Identification & Collection

 On-scene physical evidence is anything tangible that can establish a crime was committed or link the crime and the victim and/or the perpetrator and the victim.
 However, collection of physical evidence requires an investigator to first recognize such evidence.
 Further, the value of evidence is limited in court unless investigators take care to properly collect, preserve and analyze it.

 Although many departments employ specialized personnel to process crime scenes, all police officers should possess a thorough knowledge of their crime laboratory's forensic capabilities and understand the importance of securing and collecting evidence.